 The book is well researched, and she makes good use of primary sources such as diaries of some leading figures of the revolution.
-Her books are extremely popular, leading one writer to say on one of her books on the Elizabethan period "Where Alison Plowden excels, is in shrewdly stressing how Elizabeth appreciated the dangers of sexual desire; the general reader will find it wholly informative and very entertaining."
+Her books are prevalent, leading one writer to say on one of her books on the Elizabethan period "Where Alison Plowden excels, is in shrewdly stressing how Elizabeth appreciated the dangers of sexual desire; the general reader will find it wholly informative and very entertaining."

-She followed up with the book I intend to review at a later date Women All on Fire.
+She followed up with the book Women All on Fire.
 This is a strong book in many ways.
 It is a valuable study of the women who played a significant political and social on both sides of the Civil War.

 While she had every right to write a book which mostly stems from a conservative and bordering of royalist historiography In a Free Republic – Life in Cromwell's England, it does tend to be heavily critical of Cromwell's Republic.
 While it has been portrayed as looking at the reality of life in Cromwell's England, it tends to be a little one-sided.
 It is not so much what she writes; it is what she chooses to leave out.